YoussefAKQ/YoussefAKQ/README.md

 I’m passionate mainly about backend development and AI projects, but I also enjoy front-end development.

-Currently, at my job, I work primarily with Git, Python, and FastAPI.
+Currently, at my job, I work primarily with MariaDB, Git, Python, and FastAPI.

 During my studies, I focused on Java, Python, MySQL, HTML, CSS, JavaScript, Android Development (with java) and Linux.